ranguba/rroonga/doc/text/install.md

 yum repository up.

 But you need to install Ruby 1.9.3 or later by yourself.
 Both CentOS 5 and 6 ship Ruby 1.8.
-Rroonga doesn’t support Ruby 1.8.
+Rroonga doesn't support Ruby 1.8.

 Type the following commands on your terminal after you finish to set yum